-The Company maintains a stock-based compensation program for employees, non-employees, directors and consultants.
-The value of share-based awards such as options is recognized as compensation expense on a cumulative straight-line basis over the vesting period of the awards, adjusted for expected forfeitures.
-From time to time, the Company issues shares of its common stock to its employees, directors and consultants, which shares may be subject to the Company's repurchase right (but not obligation) that lapses based on time-based and performance-based vesting schedules.
+The Company maintains a stock-based compensation program for employees, non-employees, directors, and consultants.
+The value of share-based awards is recognized as compensation expense on a cumulative straight-line basis over the vesting period of the awards, adjusted for forfeitures as they occur.
+From time to time, the Company issues shares of its common stock to its employees, directors, and consultants, which shares may be subject to the Company's repurchase right (but not obligation) that lapses based on time-based and performance-based vesting schedules.
+The fair value of options granted are determined using the Black-Scholes option pricing model and include several assumptions, including expected term, expected volatility, expected dividends, and risk-free rates.
+The expected term is presumed to be the midpoint between the vesting date and the end of the contractual term.
+The expected stock price volatility is determined based on an average of historical volatility.
+The expected dividend yield is based on the Company's expected dividend payouts.
+The risk-free interest rate is based on the U.S. Constant Maturity curve over the expected term of the option at the time of grant.